Little red and white tug, owner please let me have your name!

 Yet another beautiful boat from Armando.’Ailsa’ is a footy-type fishing boat (approximately 1/24, G-scale) based on a vac-form hull from George Turner Models (GTM).
 The cabin was scratchbuilt from plasticard (veneered with planks), acetate sheet and ply.
 The plasticard deck was covered with individual planks.
 The lighting system runs from a spare receiver channel, via a modified servo Y-lead (with switch incorporated) and consists of navigation lamps, an interior cabin light, a mast lamp and a rear deck light on the transom.
 The two Graupner figures have been repainted (and weathered!).
 The boat has been well-weathered to depict a hard-life at sea, and includes dirty/cracked windows, and a salt-covering of most surfaces.
 Two buckets of fish and four trays of fish (GTM accessories) were modified by covering with weathered/stained rags (actually dilute-PVA covered toilet paper, painted) and the seagull positioned eating the fish.
 Other deck clutter was scratchbuilt.
 The motor was salvaged from a VHS player – a small unit rated at 24V (used for loading/unloading tapes) and so is relatively low-revving at only 7.2V (scale speed achieved on full throttle), and is coupled to a short Graupner pro-shaft (via a piece of silicone tubing) and a 29mm 3-blade prop.
 A 10A M-Troniks ESC is used together with a Cirrus micro r/x (the aerial runs under the deck) and a micro-servo linked to the scratchbuilt rudder Here we have Phil’s new Borkum steam launch fitted out with an Anton steam engine.and tiller.

-Above is Peter & Barbara’s leisure narrow-boat. it is from made from a Riverside Models kit and comes as a fibreglass hull and flat pack wood, all marked ready to cut-out.( takes patience) A Graupner speed 400, with 2:1 reduction gear, 4″ shaft & 37.5 3 blade prop is used to power the craft.
+Here we have Phil’s new Borkum steam launch fitted out with an Anton steam engine. ![]() Above is Peter & Barbara’s leisure narrow-boat. it is from made from a Riverside Models kit and comes as a fibreglass hull and flat pack wood, all marked ready to cut-out.( takes patience) A Graupner speed 400, with 2:1 reduction gear, 4″ shaft & 37.5 3 blade prop is used to power the craft.
 Barbara did the internal fittings that includes working lights.
 Construction took about 150 hours to complete.

 Two views of Barrie’s buoy layer, Vliestroom, this is a kit from Model Slipway that took two years to build and needs two to launch it.